 - 3 tablespoons oil

-- OPTIONAL TOPPINGS: corn or flour tortillas, red cabbage, diced avocados, grilled corn, cotija cheese, lime wedges, chopped cilantro, pickled jalapeños, pickled onions, mexican pickled carrots, black beans, etc.
+- corn or flour tortillas, red cabbage, diced avocados, grilled corn, cotija cheese, lime wedges, chopped cilantro, pickled jalapeños, pickled onions, mexican pickled carrots, black beans, etc.

 - CILANTRO LIME CREMA: Combine all the ingredients for the crema in a blender and blend until smooth.
 Pour the crema in a dressing bottle or a bowl, cover and refrigerate until ready to use.